 Comparator: A performance standard that the fund is measured against.
-This is currently the 1 month Sterling London Interbank Offer Rate (LIBOR).
+From 1 December 2021 this has been the 1 month Sterling Overnight Index Average (SONIA) rate.
+Prior to this it was the 1 month Sterling London Interbank Offer Rate (LIBOR).